-In the interim, before Russia accepts its full international trade obligations, the MOU commits Russia to take steps, such as the granting of tariff waivers, to enable Russian airlines to meet their needs for non-Russian aircraft on a nondiscriminatory basis.
 On July 7, 1998, the Russian government issued Resolution 716 which required Russian airlines to commit to the purchase or lease of Russian-made aircraft in order to receive duty reductions and exemptions for foreign aircraft acquisitions.
 In August 2001, the Prime Minister approved a decree that, among other things, canceled Resolution 716 and instructed the Russian Aerospace Agency and the Ministry of Transport to review the 20 percent customs duty currently levied on all aerospace imports with the goal of reducing tariffs.
-The proposal for tariff reductions, pursuant to this review, was recently submitted for government approval.
+The proposal for tariff reductions, pursuant to this review, is pending government approval.
 While it recommends significant tariff reductions on aerospace items not produced in Russia, it does not recommend tariff reductions on aircraft.